A Quest for Justice

 What is the impact of the Dinah Project?

 In a remarkably short period, the Dinah Project has played a central role in shaping international recognition of the sexual violence committed on October 7.
 Its work has informed official UN processes and reports, including the adoption of the findings of the SRSG Patten report by the UN Secretary-General in his annual report on conflict-related sexual violence.
-Following the Dinah Project’s report, the UN Secretary-General announced that Hamas will be added to the UN blacklist of groups that commit sexual violence as a weapon of war.
-The report’s systematic documentation of testimonies and evidence directly influenced this international recognition and reinforced the project’s role in shaping global accountability mechanisms.
+Following publication of the Dinah Project’s book, the UN Secretary-General announced that Hamas will be added to the UN blacklist of groups that commit sexual violence as a weapon of war.
+The book’s systematic documentation of testimonies and evidence directly influenced this international recognition and reinforced the project’s role in shaping global accountability mechanisms.

-What is A Quest for Justice: October 7 and Beyond?
+What is 'A Quest for Justice: October 7 and Beyond'?

-First published in Hebrew and subsequently released in additional languages, A Quest for Justice: October 7 and Beyond is not an Israeli government paper and not a human rights NGO report.
-It is a globally relevant legal intervention, designed to shape how courts, UN bodies, and prosecutors worldwide approach conflict-related sexual violence.
+First published in English and subsequently released in Hebrew and additional languages, ‘A Quest for Justice: October 7 and Beyond’ is not an Israeli government paper or a human rights NGO report but rather, a globally relevant legal intervention, designed to shape how courts, UN bodies, and prosecutors worldwide approach conflict related sexual violence.

 How can one join or engage with the Dinah Project?